 Dates & Prices

-Price Includes: Services of the guides, lunch at a tearoom, trip report
+Price Includes: Services of the guide & lunch at a tearoom

 Not Included: Travel to & from meeting point, travel insurance, drinks & any other personal items

 Group Size: Minimum of 3 and a maximum of 8 guests plus 1 leader.

 Grade: Generally easy walking at a gentle pace though some slippery paths and inclines

 - Experience an exciting day with wildlife broadcaster, cameraman & photographer Jack Perks

 - Walk the idyllic river paths of the peak district national park.